bright/new-www/content/blog/tech-challenges-to-face-when-you-build-a-startup-product.md

 comments: true
 published: true
 ---
 **Are you a startup owner looking for a software agency?
 Check out what challenges you and your tech team will likely face during the development.
-Get a unique insight into the developer’s mind. 😉 And if you are a programmer thinking about working on a startup app, you will also find this article useful. 🙂**
+Get a unique insight into the developer’s mind. 😉 And if you are a programmer thinking about working on a startup app, you will also find this article useful.**

 *[Dawid](/about-us/dawid-cz/), [Dominik](/about-us/dominik-d/), and [Sławek](/about-us/slawek/) are software developers working on startup projects.
 They decided to share challenges they have faced while working for startup clients at Bright Inventions.*